 Professional Quality Software

 If you’re just doing screencasting tutorials then you could probably get away with just buying Screenflow or Camtasia.
-But if you’d like to promo videos with people on screen and livestreams on Facebook, YouTube and more–then you’ll likely want to get both Creative Cloud and Wirecast.
+But if you’d like to promo videos with people on screen and livestreams on Facebook, YouTube and more–then you’ll likely want to get both Creative Cloud and Wirecast (one of our recommended livestreaming tools).
 And of course, if you’re doing interviews via Skype then you’ll need to get eCamm.
 But the good news there is that it’s pretty cheap.

 This section is not cheap, but it is essential to getting the job done right.